-The specifications are impressive for a £400 phone, with only the refresh rate letting it down in comparison to the others.
-But the RAM, Processor and GPU are well in line with the more expensive ROG and Razer phones, the Black Shark seems to hold its own.
+The specifications are impressive for a £400 phone, with only the refresh rate letting it down in comparison with the others.
+Even though the RAM, Processor and GPU are well in line with the more expensive ROG and Razer phones, the Black Shark seems to hold its own.

-The screen isn't an AMOLED, like the ASUS, nor does it have the refresh rate of the Razer, but for half the price, the screen is full HD and does the job whilst gaming.
+The screen is not an AMOLED, like the ASUS, nor does it have the refresh rate of the Razer, but for half the price, the screen is full HD and does the job while gaming.

 The Shark Mode is a dedicated button on the side that takes you straight into a dedicated gaming dashboard and is one of the best features about the phone.
-It transforms it from mobile device to a gaming device, and the tactile switch is reminiscent of a GameBoy switch.
-One flick and you're in.
+It transforms the phone from a mobile device to a gaming device, and the tactile switch is reminiscent of a GameBoy switch: one flick and you're in.

 The design is exactly what you'd expect.
-Xiaomi know their target market wants bold and sharp design with RGB and hints of lime green.
-It's not going to be to everyone's taste, but it does definitely strike a look.
+Xiaomi know their target market wants a bold and sharp design.
+It's not going to be to everyone's taste, but it certainly looks striking.

 ASUS ROG Gaming Phone

-ASUS are heavy hitters in the Gaming laptop market, and their ROG game of laptops are well regarded in the space.
+ASUS are heavy hitters in the gaming laptop market, and their ROG versions of laptops are well regarded.
 They have followed Razer into the gaming smartphone field with their own high power, feature packed smartphone.

-They also include an accessory in the box, but this is the Aero Active cooler that has a fan that clips directly to the back of the phone.
+They also include an accessory in the box- an Aero Active cooler that has a fan which clips directly to the back of the phone.
 It also serves as a charging point so that the cables don't get in the way when gaming in landscape mode.

-The ASUS is a heavy hitter, find out how much it is on Amazon.
+The ASUS is a heavy hitter- find out how much it costs on Amazon.

 iPhone XS MAX